Why inventory records often don’t match physical stock

 - 5 min read

-Inventory inaccuracy is why inventory records don't match physical stock
+Top reasons inventory records don’t match physical stock

 1. Stock is recorded at the wrong transaction stage

-Stock being reduced when a sales order is created, even though nothing has left the warehouse
+Stock being reduced when a sales order is created, even though nothing has left the warehouse.

-Stock being reduced when an invoice is issued while the goods are still on the shelf
+Stock being reduced when an invoice is issued while the goods are still on the shelf.

-Returns being processed financially but not physically received or inspected
+Returns being processed financially but not physically received or inspected.

 2. Inventory states are not clearly distinguished

-On-hand stock, which is what physically exists in storage
+On-hand stock: What physically exists in storage.

-Committed stock, which has been allocated to confirmed orders
+Committed stock: Stock allocated to confirmed orders.

 3. Manual adjustments are used to “fix” numbers